 Rules of the visit

-Starting August 2018, there are more opportunities to view the tunnel, with a tour departing every hour between 10 am - 4 pm seven days a week.
-Previously visits were only possible on weekdays.
-Reservations are still necessary as only 50 people are admitted for each tour.
-Explanations continue to be offered only in Japanese and for safety reasons, it is necessary to bring along an interpreter if you do not speak Japanese.
+A guided tour departs every hour between 10 am - 4 pm seven days a week.
+Reservations are necessary as only 50 people are admitted for each tour.
+Explanations are offered only in Japanese and for safety reasons, if you do not speak Japanese it is necessary for you to be accompanied by a Japanese speaking person.

 Reservations can now be made from this below site, also available in English.